 According to the CDC, social determinants of health (SDOH) are the conditions in the places where people live, learn, work and play that affect a wide range of health risks and outcomes.
-Social determinants of health are increasingly seen as the largest contributing factor to health inequities in
+Social determinants of health are increasingly seen as the largest contributing factor to health inequities in communities throughout the country.

-The Hospital categorized and analyzed SDOH data following so, when possible, the Hospital could align its work with national efforts when addressing social determinants of health.
+The Hospital categorized and analyzed SDOH data following the Healthy People 2030 model.
+This approach was chosen so, when possible, the Hospital could align its work with national efforts when addressing social determinants of health.
 For the purposes of the CHNA the Hospital will follow this model for reporting any related data.